 How to Make a Plan for Staying Sober During the Holidays:

-- Know your triggers: Identifying what triggers your addictive behavior is the start.
-Try making a list of things to avoid based on past behaviors and what you used to do during the holidays.
-However, do not dwell too heavily on the list – if necessary, make the list with a sponsor, counselor, or friend.
+Know your triggers: Identifying what triggers your addictive behavior is the start.
+Try making a list of things to avoid based on past behaviors and what you do during the holidays.
+However, do not dwell too heavily on the list – if necessary, make a list with a sponsor, counselor, or friend.

-Whatever plan you make, it does not need to be entirely thought through; it just needs to be a conscious effort to identify your triggers, anticipate what may set them off, and give yourself some healthy alternatives to commit to instead.
+Whatever plan you make does not need to be entirely thought through; it just needs to be a conscious effort to identify your triggers, anticipate what may set them off, and give yourself some healthy alternatives to commit to instead.

-Whether from a sponsor, counselor, friend, or loved one, support is often the key to coping with stress, triggers, and staying sober – especially during the holidays.
+Support is often the key to coping with stress, triggers, and staying sober, especially during the holidays, whether from a sponsor, counselor, friend or loved one.
 In a post on the Harvard Medical School Health Blog, Dr. Peter Grinspoon explains this fact, stating,

-- Focus on Entertainment: Unfortunately, the focus of a party can often be on the drinking.
-In a recovery-safe party, the focus should be on entertainment such as games, movies, conversation, and/or food.
+Focus on Entertainment: Unfortunately, the focus of a party can often be on drinking.
+In a recovery-safe party, the focus should be on entertainment such as games, movies, conversation, and food.

 While it requires hard work and careful planning, a recovery-safe party can be an amazing source of joy and fun for those staying sober during the holidays.
-After all, that is what the holidays are all about: getting together with friends and family and having a good time.
+After all, the holidays are about getting together with friends and family to have a good time.

 Holiday Relapse Prevention is Possible

 Holiday relapse prevention is not always easy; the holiday season is filled with triggers and stress.
 To safeguard your recovery, you should avoid as many risks to your sobriety as you can.

 While it’s impossible to identify all potential risks or risky situations, avoiding as many as possible will help ensure sobriety and steer you away from temptation.
 It is also useful to plan to cope with triggers by engaging in healthy, alternate activities.